W1971/firstGitProject/README.md

-Hi, this file was created on github
+Project  was created on github